serranolio/serranolio/README.md

  > "The things that are said in literature are always the same.
 What is important is the way they are said.
 Looking for metaphors, for example: When I was a young man I was always hunting for new metaphors.
 Then I found out that really good metaphors are always the same"

 He also gave some examples of what _fundamental_ metaphors are: the river is time, sleep is dying, sunset is eld... and also one example of a _bad metaphor_ from Vicente Huidobro: the elevator is a thermometer.
-Without new metaphors to look for, the understanding of nature is what it is: complete.
+Believing that really good metaphors are always the same, is believing that there aren't new metaphors to look for; that nature is what we know, what we understand.
+The knowledge system is, therefore, complete.

 What opposes metaphors are literal statements.
 [Immanuel Kant](https://en.wikipedia.org/wiki/The_Only_Possible_Argument_in_Support_of_a_Demonstration_of_the_Existence_of_God) identifies two types of statements: analytic and synthetic.
 Science switched from describing nature through metaphors to describing nature through the latter.
+We wentr from "the river is time" to "time is a cathegory of the mind".

 with synthetic statements